Skip to content

 • Thin cathedral shoulders to give the setting more substance while still showcasing the stone

 It came down to the wire whether the ring would arrive in time for my planned proposal on Christmas morning.
 Further, I was nervous since I did not have a picture of the final product, just the CAD models.
 Finally, on December 23rd, the FedEx package arrived and I saw the ring for the first time.
-There was only one reaction:
+It was perfect and exceeded all my expectations.
+OKR met.

 My wedding design did not end here.
 I ended up doing all the graphic design for our wedding including programs, as well as designing a custom Costa Rican themed print that became my liner for my bespoke linen suit.
 I guess I was a bit extra but the end result was a wedding that fully celebrated our love and personalities.